-- 65th Annual Meeting of the Council of State Governments- West: The CSG-West held their annual conference in Edmonton, under the theme of Western Frontiers - On the Edge of Innovation.
-The U of A hosted a one-day forum event for attendees at the School of Business' Western Centre for Economic Research. - Alberta Institute for American Studies: An external U.S. panel conducted an institute review and presented several strategic recommendations on enhancing the institute's disciplinary focus and the role it should play in moving forward the U of A's overall U.S strategy. - Fulbright Program: Six Fulbright-funded U.S. scholars and visitors
+- 65th Annual Meeting of the Council of State Governments - West: The CSG-West held its annual conference in Edmonton, under the theme of Western Frontiers-On the Edge of Innovation.
+The U of A hosted a one-day forum event for attendees at the School of Business's Western Centre for Economic Research. - Alberta Institute for American Studies: An external U.S. panel conducted an institute review and presented several strategic recommendations on enhancing the institute's disciplinary focus and the role it should play in moving forward the U of A's overall U.S. strategy. - Fulbright Program: Six Fulbright-funded U.S. scholars and visitors

-Programs for global citizenship and readiness
+Programs for Global Citizenship and Readiness

 To meet employer expectations in Canada and abroad, new graduates need the knowledge, skills, and understanding to function effectively in a global marketplace.
 As a result, students expect their university education to prepare them well for international opportunities.
 To answer this need, the University of Alberta will continue to recruit faculty experts in the history, sociology, business, education, and economics of globalization, who are able to develop outstanding undergraduate and graduate programs in these areas.
-The University of Alberta has offered such programs for several years, including a certificate in globalization and governance; a Bachelor of Commerce major in international business; and various language programs.
+The University of Alberta has offered such programs for several years, including a certificate in globalization and governance, a bachelor of commerce major in international business, and MBA in international business, and various language programs.